pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 - [Scanning-Image-Scan-to-URL](ootb-supply-chain-reference.hbs.md#scanning-image-scan-to-url) in the deliverable step.

 ### Creates
-A configmap in which the `.data` field has a key `deliverable` for which the value is the yaml definition of a [Deliverable](https://cartographer.sh/docs/v0.6.0/reference/deliverable/#deliverable).
+A configmap in which the `.data` field has a key `deliverable` for which the value is the YAML definition of a [Deliverable](https://cartographer.sh/docs/v0.6.0/reference/deliverable/#deliverable).

 ### Parameters